aymchit/patients-repo/README.md

 PATIENTS REPOSITORY is an AngularJS application for searching patients and viewing their details.

-This application in supported and tested in Google Chrome, Mozilla Firefox and Edge browser.
+This application is supported and tested in Google Chrome, Mozilla Firefox and Edge browser.

 ### Running directly on any server
 To run the application from your local server, follow the below steps :